karl-zylinski/odin-c-bindgen/README.md

 # odin-c-bindgen: Generate Odin bindings for C libraries

-This program generates Odin bindings for C libraries.
-It makes it possible to quickly get up and running with C libraries when programming in Odin.
+This generator makes it possible to quickly generate C library bindings for the Odin Programming Language.

-It attempts to generate bindings that look OK and are pleasing to browse through.
+Features:
+- Easy to get started with.
+Can generate bindings from a folder of headers.
+- Generates nice-looking bindings that retain comments.
 Example: [Generated Raylib bindings](https://github.com/karl-zylinski/odin-c-bindgen/blob/main/examples/raylib/raylib/raylib.odin).
-The generator is configurable in a simple way, making it possible to override types, procedure parameter types etc. See the Raylib [`bindgen.sjson`](https://github.com/karl-zylinski/odin-c-bindgen/blob/main/examples/raylib/bindgen.sjson) for an example of such configurability.
+- Simplicity.
+The generator is simple enough that you can modify it, should the need arise.
+- Configurable.
+Easy to override types and turn enums into bit_sets, etc. More info [below](#configuration) and [in the examples](https://github.com/karl-zylinski/odin-c-bindgen/blob/main/examples/raylib/bindgen.sjson).

 ## Requirements
 - Odin